TwinLizzie/NGnoidTV/NGNUITY.md

 Right-wingers, on the other hand, tend to be more concerned with actions that maximize well-being and minimize suffering [for themselves].
 A third means of measuring human motivations may thus be needed; the maximization of Power.

-Universal morality could thus be defined as desire to maximize happiness, minimize suffering and maximize power.
+Universal morality could be defined as the desire to maximize happiness, minimize suffering and maximize power.
 Either for one's self (right-wing), or for all sentient life (left-wing), or anywhere along the spectrum for the matter.
-Let's call it Power Utilitarianism.
+We could call it Power Utilitarianism.

+Power Utilitarianism doesn't necessarily aim to provide a set of rules by which people ought to live their lives, but rather, it seeks to explain human behavior in a simple way that the vast majority of us can agree upon.
+One of the most common challenges presented to the Utilitarian ideal are hypothetical scenarios such as the Trolley Problem, or the '5 dying patients needing a potential organ transplant from a healthy subject'.
+Disregarding the fact that organ transplantation is only 68 years old as a medical procedure, and prone to failure, thereby lending greater [utility] to the funding of preventative healthcare as well as research into organ 3d printing.

+With that out of the way, one could confidently say that we are all power- and happiness-maximizing utilitarians.
+We just tend to use more complex and personalized language in order to describe our needs and wants.

 ### Weaponizing Hustle Culture to the detriment of Capitalism